 Today, Botticelli is revered principally for his Medici-commissioned pagan works.
 The mythos surrounding him — the pining lover craving religious consolation who destroyed his own works — only helped solidify his fame.
 Like Van Gogh’s ear, the Botticelli story was the perfect, perhaps fictive, yeast for his future fame.

 Approximately 50 of Botticelli’s works survive today.
 In 2021, one of the last privately owned Botticelli’s paintings sold for over $92 million at a Sotheby’s auction.
 A blockbuster exhibition at the Musee Jacquemart-Andre in Paris is one of the most anticipated shows of Fall 2021.

-Florence's Botticelli Trail: 12 Famous Must See Botticelli Paintings
+Florence’s Botticelli Trail: Famous Botticelli Paintings In Florence

 1. Birth of Venus, Uffizi

 Botticelli’s Birth of Venus is the Uffizi’s most famous art work, akin to the Mona Lisa in Paris.
 It’s one of the most celebrated images in Western art, a symbolic depiction of beauty.
 The beautiful Birth of Venus is a dreamlike celebration of sensual beauty and love, created to be shown above a marital bed in a country villa.

 Birth of Venus is a lush, richly symbolic, and groundbreaking Botticelli masterpiece.
 The painting was the first large scale painting of a nude woman in almost 1000 years.
 The nudity wasn’t religious either; it was pagan.
 Botticelli’s work brought mythology back into the mainstream.

 In the painting, Venus, the goddess of beauty and love, is born fully grown from the foam of a wave.
 She stands in a contrapposto stance from ancient antiquity.